 Pelagic larval duration

-The first core biological parameter that is inherent to every biophysical model is the pelagic larval duration (PLD) of the model species (Table 1).
-The pelagic larval duration is the time the larvae spends in the ocean before it settles at a site.
-There were two different approaches when implementing the pelagic larval duration.
+Information on the length of time an organism will spend in the pelagic environment prior to settlement at a site is fundamental to any attempt at transport modelling.
+As such, this period, often termed the pelagic larval duration (PLD) is a core parameter found in every study we reviewed (Table 1).
+The studies we reviewed exhibited two different approaches to implementing the pelagic larval duration.
 The standard approach (92.4% of models) was to make the PLD value a fixed for each larva.
 If the individual larva reaches this time, it either must settle (if possible) or it is considered dead.
 The other approach was to implement some variability in the PLD, either using a Gaussian distribution (based on knowledge of the population) or instead of using time, make the PLD dependent on ocean temperature.
-The fixed PLD values ranged from 2-420 days, with the median value 30 days (Figure 8).
-The PLDs were, in general, taken from known ranges found in the literature, with the highest values modelled for invertebrate species e.g. the long duration of the phyllosoma stage of some lobster larvae (Butler et al., 2011; Kough et al., 2013).
+The fixed PLD values ranged from 2-420 days, with a median value of 30 days (Figure 8).
+The PLDs were, in general, taken from known ranges found in the literature, with the highest values modelled for invertebrate species, e.g. the long duration (~X days) of the phyllosoma stage of some lobster larvae (Butler et al., 2011; Kough et al., 2013).

 Figure 8: The range of fixed PLD values implemented in the reviewed models (n=318)